-Since 2000, Dr. Aebischer has served as a Professor of Neurosciences at the Swiss Federal Institute of Technology Lausanne (EPFL), Switzerland.
+Dr. Aebischer was the president of EPFL, the Swiss Federal Institute of Technology Lausanne from 2000 to 2016 and Professor of Neurosciences until his retirement in 2019.
 He has received numerous honors, including the Robert Bing Prize of the Swiss Academy of Medicine and the Pfizer Foundation Prize for Clinical Neurosciences.
 Dr. Aebischer holds various academic advisory positions as well as various positions in non-profit foundations and scientific advisory boards.